Chifley (NSW)

 Chifley has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, AreaSearch estimates the population of the suburb of Chifley (NSW) at around 3,670, reflecting a 5.2% increase from the 2021 Census figure of 3,490 people.
-This growth is inferred from AreaSearch's estimate of 3,585 residents based on the latest ERP data release by the ABS in June 2024 and an additional 21 validated new addresses since the Census date.
-The population density ratio stands at 3,462 persons per square kilometer, placing Chifley in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, ending Feb 2026, Chifley has shown resilient growth patterns with a compound annual growth rate of 0.6%, outpacing its SA3 area.
+As of Feb 2026, the population of the suburb of Chifley (NSW) is estimated at around 3,670, reflecting an increase of 180 people since the 2021 Census which reported a population of 3,490.
+This change is inferred from AreaSearch's estimation of the resident population at 3,585 as of June 2024 and validation of 21 new addresses since the Census date.
+The population density ratio is 3,462 persons per square kilometer, placing Chifley in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, ending Feb 2026, Chifley has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA3 area.
 Overseas migration contributed approximately 83.0% of overall population gains during recent periods.
-For projections until 2041, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+For projections until 2041, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.

+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Chifley is expected to increase by 161 persons to 2041, reflecting a total increase of 3.9% over the 17-year period.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 157 persons to 2041, reflecting an overall increase of 2.0% over the 17-year period.

 Frequently Asked Questions - Population